0xmfbk/NetRiskScanner-Tool/README.md

-# **DSC-Nmap-GUI Tool**
+# **NetRiskScanner**

-The **DSC-Nmap-GUI Tool** is an advanced yet user-friendly graphical user interface built with Python using `tkinter` and `ttkbootstrap`.
+The **NetRiskScanner** is an advanced yet user-friendly graphical user interface built with Python using `tkinter` and `ttkbootstrap`.
 Designed for network professionals, ethical hackers, and IT enthusiasts, this tool provides seamless interaction with the powerful Nmap scanning utility.
 It simplifies complex network scanning and risk assessment processes, offering real-time results and actionable insights.

 ---